Get the Most Out of Volunteering With These 7 Tips

 Check Your Calendar

-Or you up for a long-term gig?
+How much time do you have?
+Are you up for a long-term gig?
 Or do you want something that is short and infrequent?
-Ccould you donate a certain amount of time each week or month?
+Could you donate a certain amount of time each week or month?
 Your available time is something you'll want to share with the nonprofits you contact.

 Don't feel that you have to commit a lot of time until you've tried out that charity on something small and less demanding at first.
 Be honest with the charity and tell them that you're trying them out, but might be interested in something long-term eventually.

 Fortunately, there are volunteer opportunities that can fit any time commitment, from being a Girl Scout leader for a school year to registering attendees at a charity event for a few hours.

 Nonprofits have become quite adept at tailoring volunteer opportunities to fit our hectic lifestyles.
 For instance, Skills for Change works with nonprofits and volunteers to accomplish tasks that can be done in snatches of time.
 The site works well for computer savvy people with specific skills such as research, blogging, or marketing.
 These work from home opportunities are called micro-volunteering or virtual volunteering.

 You may even be able to use work time to volunteer.
 Many companies have employee volunteer programs.
 Some create days of service during which teams of employees help a cause.
 And some companies loan out "skilled" volunteers to help with sophisticated projects at charities.
 You can even find a way to use your professional skills to benefit others through a matching service like Catchafire.